 The letters 'CE' appear on many products that are traded on the extended single market in the European Economic Area.
 They stand for 'Conformité Européene' which means 'European Conformity'.

-CE marking is a requirement for many products and indicates that these products have been assessed to meet European Union safety, health or environmental requirements.
+CE marking is a legal requirement for many products.
+It indicates that these products have been assessed to meet European Union safety, health or environmental requirements.

-For help with CE marking, including workshops to help you understand the process to achieving certification, see help with CE marking.
+For help with CE marking, including workshops to help you understand the process of certification, see help with CE marking in Northern Ireland.